the-flx/flx-java/README.md

 System.out.println(result.score);  // 237
 ```

+## 🛠️ Development

+For testing, we use the [Intellij][] built-in testing library [JUint][].

+See Microsoft's support page for more information: [Walkthrough: Create and run unit tests for managed code](https://learn.microsoft.com/en-us/visualstudio/test/walkthrough-creating-and-running-unit-tests-for-managed-code).

 ## 🔗 Links

 - [A Step-by-Step Guide to Publishing Your Maven Project to Maven Central Repository](https://medium.com/@hydrurdgn/a-step-by-step-guide-to-publishing-your-maven-project-to-maven-central-repository-7a8928b5e5f5)